TheFlash2k/CTFd-Player-CLI/README.md

 $ activate-global-python-argcomplete
 ```

-After this is done, add this to your `.zsh/.bashrc`:
+After this is done, add this to your `.zsh/.bashrc`

 ```bash
 eval "$(register-python-argcomplete ctfd)"
 ```

 Once this is done, you will tab autocompletion for your `ctfd` utility.

+## Future Work

+Extracting components from the other [CTFd CLI](https://github.com/TheFlash2k/CTFd-CLI) and then migrating the code to a single CLI application.